naddurkostia/LinuxTools/README.md

  # Linux Tools

 <p align="center">
- The script is updated every day and new functionality is added!
+ The script will be updated and new features will be added!
 </p>

 <p align="center">